rmarable/ParallelClusterMaker/README.md

 ## EFS

-EFS can be used as a shared storage option for ParallelCluster by setting `"--enable_efs=true."`  Creating a new EFS file system and mount target will add an extra 5-7 minutes to the overall cluster stack creation process.
+EFS can be used as a shared storage option for ParallelCluster by setting `--enable_efs=true.'
+Creating a new EFS file system and mount target will add an extra 5-7 minutes to the overall cluster stack creation process.

 /efs will be created and mounted by all instances in the new cluster stack.

 This toolkit will build only one EFS file system which will be deleted along along with the cluster stack.
-To override this behavior, set `"--delete_efs"` to "false" when invoking kill_cluster.py.
+To override this behavior, set `--delete_efs' to `false` when invoking kill_cluster.py.
 Support for multiple EFS file systems may be added in a future release.

 To find more information about ParallelCluster's implementation of EFS, please